- Yumberry is a unique Chinese fruit crop which is mainly cultivated in the subtropical region of southeast China.

-Yum-berry is a healthy fruit high in antioxidants, vitamins, and minerals; including vitamin C, thiamine, riboflavin and carotene that have been used since ancient times in China for medicinal purposes.
-This appetizing super fruit aids in saliva secretion, will clear up hard digested food in your stomach, cure stomach aches, and ‘dispel summer heat’.
-It will also prevent sugars from being converted to fat in the body.
+Yum-berry is a healthy fruit and natural source of antioxidants, vitamins, and minerals; including vitamin C, thiamine, riboflavin and carotene that have been used since ancient times in China for medicinal purposes.
+This appetizing super fruit may support the production of saliva secretion, digestive health and dispel summer heat.
+It will also may support the body's ability to prevent sugars from being converted to fat in the body.

 Free radicals cause oxidation in the cells which may promote aging and disease.
-The yumberry is rich in polynutrients and oligomeric proanthocyanidins which fight the free radicals.
+The yumberry is a source of polynutrients and oligomeric proanthocyanidins which may support the body's ability to fight the free radicals.
 These polynutrients give the fruit their bright red color.
-The yumberry contains OPC, or Oligomeric Proanthocyanidins, water soluble pigment that may change with the acidity or alkalinity of the cells.
-This naturally occurring component may help in slowing down the aging process.
+The yumberry contains OPC, or Oligomeric Proanthocyanidins, water soluble pigment that may possibly change with the acidity or alkalinity of the cells.
+This naturally occurring component may support a healthy aging process.
 Humans cannot produce OPC by themselves, thus it is obtained from fruit and vegetables.

-OPC also helps to reduce blood pressure by restricting enzyme activity and is known to protect the cardiovascular system.
-Free radicals harden the blood vessels and oxidation of LDL causes atherosclerosis or even cerebral infarction.
-OPC repairs damaged cells and nurtures those that are in need of care.
+OPC also helps to support healthy blood pressure by restricting enzyme activity and is known to protect the cardiovascular system.
+Free radicals may harden the blood vessels and oxidation of LDL causes atherosclerosis or even cerebral infarction.
+OPC may possibly repair damaged cells and nourishes those that are in need of care.